BackThe Ashover Book

 B1:Join hands in lines and fancy step.
 Ones cast right shoulder to finish in second place on own side.

-B2:Ones and twos four changes of a circular hey with hands, then the ones do a fifth change (right hand) with the threes — 4 steps for the first three changes, 2 steps for the final two.
+B2:Ones and twos four changes with hands, then the ones do a fifth change (right hand) with the threes — 4 steps for the first three changes, 2 steps for the final two.

 Interpretation: Colin Hume, 2011.